 Java 1.5 and ColdFusion

-Sun rolled out Release Candidate 1 for Java 1.5 (or J2SE 5) yesterday, so what goodies are in it for ColdFusion Developers?
+Sun (now Oracle) rolled out Release Candidate 1 for Java 1.5 (or J2SE 5) yesterday, so what goodies are in it for ColdFusion Developers?

 - AMD 64 Support - this means that ColdFusion will be running in 64 bit mode instead of 32 bit mode on AMD 64bit processors.
 This is supported on SuSe linux and Windows 2003.

 - Improved Virtual Machine Performance - Improved Parallel Garbage Collector that adapts to the memory needs of the application.
 Sort of like an auto tuning feature.

 - API for Monitoring and Managing the JVM - You can query for peak memory usage, access to all memory/cpu info for the server, Garbage collection info, you can create Memory Notification events, and more.

 - High Precision Timing Support - nanosecond granularity time source